-I usually don’t have much to say about the flight experience, mostly because Louis CK has preemptively admonished us all against doing this (start around 5:10).
+I usually don’t have much to say about the flight experience.

 BUT.
 We had concrete plans once I arrived in LA, so of course that meant that I’d be beset with inconveniences that, in each case, weren’t particularly bad but added up to something.

 - At O’Hare, the plane we were going to get on started deplaning at the time we were supposed to board.
 As a result, we didn’t board until about five minutes before our expected pushback from the gate.

 - The takeoff line at O’Hare was quite long, so it took a while to actually get off the ground.

 - Unusually, we didn’t make up time in the air, landing about five minutes after our scheduled arrival.

 - At LAX, the pilots guided the plane to the gate and shut it down, only to find out our jet bridge wouldn’t work.
 Thus, we were all trapped in a metal tube without air conditioning or circulation.
 This persisted for about an hour, during which every child on board understandably freaked out in one way or another, every parent despaired of trying to distract their children, and everyone else simply gritted their teeth until this was all over.